Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- Following command creates native BasicUI and ServiceApp in workspace and ServiceApp is added as dependent project of BasicUI.
+- Following command creates native BasicUI and ServiceApp in workspace and ServiceApp is added as dependent project of BasicUI:

   Windows&reg;:
   ```